 Juliana Breines studied self-compassion in a series of experiments at the University of California, Berkeley.
 The study participants did a short exercise that promoted self-compassion and understanding.
 The exercise improved motivation in a variety of ways –from being more likely to work harder next time to being more motivated to improve an identified weakness.
 In 3 of the studies, the exercise was a 3-minute writing assignment – three minutes was seemingly all it took to move from self-criticism to a more self-compassionate mindset.

 The path to self-compassion starts with understanding our physiology, the difficulties of modern living, and the complexities of emotions and eating.
 It also requires some examination and letting go of shame-based self-criticism.
 The next step becomes taking responsibility for finding ways to eat and exercise that are appropriate and helpful.
 Tough to do, but even harder with a self-critical mindset.

-If you are interested in a compassionate approach to achieving a balanced nutrition and exercise plan from a guy with a fast metabolism, contact the Healing Path office.
+If you are interested in a compassionate approach to achieving a balanced nutrition and exercise plan from a naturopath with a fast metabolism, contact the Healing Path office.

 For further reading, please check out one of the following resources:

 - TedTalk – The Space Between Self Esteem and Self Compassion by Kristin Neff